-It is understandable that many students have concerns around their studies and the potential impact that COVID-19 could have.
+Although we are all getting used to living with COVID-19, it is understandable that many students have concerns around their studies and the potential impact that COVID-19 could have.
 We urge all students to follow the Australian Department of Health recommendations and practice good hygiene to protect against infection and prevent the virus spreading.
 You should keep yourself up to date with the latest recommendations from your state’s Department of Health and follow any restrictions, mandates or recommendations.
 All students are encouraged to be vaccinated, noting this may be mandatory in some situations or states.

-Hand hygiene is one of our best defences.
+Along with wearing masks, hand hygiene is one of our best defences.
 We have prepared a blog post on Hand Hygiene for vet clinics which you can read here.

 Coronavirus Health Information Line – 1800 020 080

 Call this line if you are seeking information on coronavirus (COVID-19).
 The line operates 24 hours a day, seven days a week.